ViscousTests/website/content/docs/health-and-longevity/causes-of-death.md

 [![activity-risk-dalys](/docs/health-and-longevity/activity-risk-dalys.png)](http://ihmeuw.org/5o5h)

 Another lens to look at this from is using a [micromort](https://micromorts.rip/).
+Related: a [microCOVID](https://www.microcovid.org/about) measures risk of getting COVID.

 Categories: [Health And Longevity]({{< relref "/" >}}?Health-And-Longevity=true)